reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

   ]
 ```

-The above policy statements allows SNS and SQS to use the `kms:GenerateDataKey` and `kms:Decrypt` actions on our custom KMS key.
+The above policy statements allow SNS and SQS to use the `kms:GenerateDataKey` and `kms:Decrypt` actions on our custom KMS key.
 The `Condition` block ensures that only our specific SNS topic and SQS queue are granted these permissions, conforming to **least privilege principle**.

 Additionally, we need to attach the following IAM statement to the policy of the IAM user whose security credentials have been configured in our publisher microservice: